mickfuzz/phd4/_posts/thesis_chapters/2022-9-7-Results-Maps.md

 <!-- NOTE EXPAND IF USEFUL -->

+Note - while the use of these skills is not unique to game making and common to pick up on many making situations, the use of external image and sound asset creation tools which then creates production pipeline process does engender key navigation and importing and exporting skills which are very valuable in online environments.

 ## Adaptations to the 3M model to facilitate the use of Learning Dimensions map